Frank Vatrano: Amateur

 Vatrano grew up in East Longmeadow, Massachusetts.
 As a youth, he played in the 2006 Quebec International Pee-Wee Hockey Tournament with the Minuteman Flames minor ice hockey team.
 He attended Cathedral High School, and later transferred to Pioneer High School in Ann Arbor, Michigan to play in the U.S. National Team Development Program.
-He played for the Boston Jr. Bruins in 2009–10 scoring eight goals before playing within the U.S. National Development Team Program.
-After originally committing to Boston College, Vatrano opted to return to the Boston Jr. Bruins before starting his collegiate career the following season with the University of Massachusetts Amherst.
-He forwent his senior year in 2014 to pursue professional career, signing a three-year entry level contract with the Boston Bruins on March 12, 2015.
-He signed an amateur tryout contract with AHL affiliate, the Providence Bruins making his professional debut to finish out the 2014–15 season.
+He played for the Boston Jr. Bruins in 2009–10 appearing in eight games recording two points before playing within the U.S. National Development Team Program.
+After originally committing to Boston College to play National Collegiate Athletic Association (NCAA) Division I college ice hockey during high school, he was considered ineligible to play for them three days after joining the program due to academic scores.